Novel Dissolving Pills to Treat Grass Allergy Approved

 Grastek and Oralair have already been available in Europe for years, and more recently were approved in Canada.
 Ask your allergist if you or your child is a candidate for this treatment.

-Sublingual tablets for tree pollen and dust mites are also on the horizon.
+Sublingual tablets for dust mites are also on the horizon.